Chapter 3: Open Data in Neuroscience

 For datasets

-Data available with no context that cannot be understood is of no use.
+Data without context is of no use.
 However, metadata and documentation can provide provenance and context to datasets.
-Therefore, you should ensure that any dataset, but especially open datasets, includes consistent metadata and documentation that provides insightful information about how the data was collected.
+Therefore, you should ensure that any dataset, but especially open datasets, includes consistent metadata and documentation that provides insightful information about how the data was collected (at least!) and other characteristics .
 Metadata is often intended for machine reading, but some forms are human-readable.
 Basic metadata can be described on the level of the dataset (title, study summary, keywords, contact information, licence) and data elements (variable name, description, unit, modification date).
-Advanced metadata may describe the frequency of updates, temporal coverage (cross-sectional, longitudinal, follow-up duration), and spatial coverage (i.e. geographic area).
+Advanced metadata may describe the frequency of updates and what has changed or been updated (e.g., a changelog), temporal coverage (cross-sectional, longitudinal, follow-up duration), and spatial coverage (i.e. geographic area).

 For data processing and analysis

 For data processing and analysis, keeping organised and descriptive documentation about the step-by-step process is key.
-Whereas everyone generally does this in their own manner, the movement of open data and open scripting has set some standards on how to improve documentation for yourself and others.
+Whereas each lab generally does this in its own manner, the movement of open data and open scripting has set some standards on how to improve documentation for yourself and others.
 A couple of essential elements to include in your documentation are:

-Documentation will look different for each analysis and can be described in many formats: a (shared) document, spreadsheet, or environment that allows for files and code to be incorporated (for example Github).
+Documentation will look different for each analysis and can be described in many formats: a (shared) document, spreadsheet, or environment that allows for files and code to be incorporated (for example Github or Zenodo).
 Important is that the documentation can be understood by anyone (with the expected background knowledge) and used as a guide to perform the analysis described.

 Creative Commons and data licensing